-For SKEarly French Immersion programs, schools designated as new sites receive a subsidy for each new class to the school as well as an annual library supplement.
+For Early French Immersion programs, schools designated as new sites receive a subsidy for each new class to the school as well as an annual library supplement.

-For Grade 4 programs, Middle French Immersion/Junior Extended French, schools designated as new sites receive a subsidy for each new class to the school as well as an annual library supplement.
+For Middle French Immersion/Junior Extended French, schools designated as new sites receive a subsidy for each new class to the school as well as an annual library supplement.